sysops-notes/sysops-notes.github.io/sections/monitor_audit_performance.md

 * Metrics for all AWS services
 * Metric is a variable to monitor
 * Metrics belong to __namespaces__ (groups)
+* __Namespace is mandatory!__
 * __Dimension__ is an attribute of a metric (instance_id, env, etc...)
 * Up to 10 dimensions
 * Metrics have timestamps
+* Metrics exist only in the region in which they are created
+* Metrics cannot be deleted, but they automatically expire in 14 days if no new data is published to them
+* Retention
+	* One minute data points are available for 15 days.
+	* Five minute data points are available for 63 days.
+	* One hour data points are available for 455 days (15 months).
 * Can create a dashboard out of metrics
+* Can aggregate metrics

 #### EC2 Detailed monitoring